Alex Marlow

-Alexander Mason Marlow (born January 24, 1986) an American media executive who is currently the editor-in-chief of Breitbart News.
-Marlow began his career as Andrew Breitbart's editorial assistant, a position which he held for four years.
+Alexander Mason Marlow (born January 24, 1986) is an American media executive who is the editor-in-chief of Breitbart News and an author.
+Marlow began his career as Andrew Breitbart's editorial assistant, a position he held for four years.
 He was hired in 2008 as Breitbart's inaugural managing editor and served as its first employee.
-Marlow hosts Breitbart News Daily on SiriusXM.
-He was named to the Forbes 30 Under 30 list for 2015.
+Marlow is the former host of Breitbart News Daily on SiriusXM.

-Background
+Early life

 Marlow was born January 24, 1986.
 His father is Catholic and his mother is Jewish.
 For high school, he attended Harvard-Westlake School.
 While a student there, he befriended Andrew Breitbart, who hired him as the first employee at Breitbart News to do odd jobs and minor copy editing.
 He says that at the time his job was mostly being a "glorified personal assistant" to Breitbart, which subsequently developed into an editorial position as the site became more successful.

 Editor of Breitbart

-As Editor-in-Chief of Breitbart, Marlow has indicated the key narratives for the website include immigration, the Islamic State, race riots, traditional values, and Hillary Clinton.
+As editor-in-chief of Breitbart, Marlow has indicated the key narratives for the website include immigration, the Islamic State, race riots, traditional values, and Hillary Clinton.
 Marlow has stated Brietbart is not intended to influence, but to report and highlight stories that conservatives consider important, particularly those involving trade, spending, and immigration.

-It has been reported that some former Breitbart employees believe Marlow privately harbors misgivings with the sites direction, with one suggesting Marlow was the "good cop to the bad cop played by Steve Bannon."
+It has been reported that some former Breitbart employees believe Marlow privately harbors misgivings with the site's direction, with one suggesting Marlow was the "good cop to the bad cop played by Steve Bannon."

+The PBS program FRONTLINE interviewed Marlow in 2019.

 Marlow has denied that Breitbart is a "hate-site", insisting "[t]here's no racism; there's no bigotry.
 It's about values; it's about fairness."
 He has also denied allegations of antisemitism, telling NBC News "that we're consistently called anti-Semitic despite the fact that we are overwhelmingly staffed with Jews and are pro-Israel and pro-Jewish.
 That is fake news."

+Marlow is the former host of Breitbart News Daily on SiriusXM.
+He announced at the beginning of his program on June 21, 2023, that his time hosting the show was coming to an end.
+Marlow announced that frequent fill-in host Mike Slater would succeed him in "the Captain's Chair."
+Marlow cited the need to focus on other projects at Breitbart as well as long hours, as reasons for his departure of hosting duties.
+He was named to the Forbes 30 Under 30 list for 2015.

+Books

+In 2025, Fox News host Gregg Jarrett accused publisher Simon & Schuster of stealing the book idea that he had proposed and about which he had consulted with the publisher, and giving it to Marlow instead.